nusenu/ansible-relayor/README.md

 Deploying a new tor server is as easy as adding a new host to the inventory, no further manual configuration is required.

+This ansible role does not aim to support tor bridges.

 Main benefits for a tor relay operator
 --------------------------------------
 - security: **offline Ed25519 master keys** are generated on the ansible host and are never exposed to the relay (OfflineMasterKey)